OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

 ## Controlling a 7-Segment Display {#starter-kit-seven-segment-display}

-We've just learned about shift registers; now, let's apply that knowledge to control a 7-segment Display so we can display numbers (and a few letters) in the physical world.
+We've just learned a lot about shift registers.
+Now, let's apply that knowledge to control a 7-segment Display so we can display numbers (and a few letters) in the physical world.
 We'll connect the 7-segment display to the shift register that we wired up last time.
 We'll write a program to send serial signals to the shift register which will be transformed into numbers and letters on the 7-segment display.
 We'll then observe the output and see if there's anything interesting we notice.

-**Note:** This experiment builds on the previous one, so you should make sure you complete it before moving onto this one!
+**Note:** This experiment builds on the previous one, so you should make sure you complete it before moving on!

 <!-- seven segment -->
 ```{r child = '../../shared/seven-segment.md'}